shenhavn/Segmentation_Prostate_MRI/README.md

 1. "is_jaccard" - if True, apply Jaccard score, otherwise, apply Dice score.
 2. Hausdorff distance: This metric is automatically calculated during the training loop.
 ### Evaluation
+During training, evaluation over the validation set is also performed using "evaluate" function in "evaluate.py" file.
+No additional variables need to be defined specifically for this process.
+* Models are saved into "checkpoints/" folder (if doesn't exist, created automatically in the "train.py" file).
+* Loss graphs and Scores graphs (Jaccard/Dice) are saved into "plots/" folder (create this folder in advance).

 ## Testing